Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Results and Discussion

 \subsection{Pairwise comparison of elemental ratios}

 To provide a more immediate visualisation of the characteristics of planetary atmospheres and to facilitate the interpretation of observational data, we compared pairs of normalised elemental ratios through binary plots.
 Figure~\ref{fig:binary} illustrates this comparison for three pairs of ratios, C/N* versus C/O*, N/O* versus C/O*, and N/O* versus C/N* for both gas-dominated and solid-enriched giant planets in the four chemical scenarios.
-The grey dashed lines, indicating stellar values, delimit four quadrants in which the ratios can assume sub- or super- stellar values.
-One of the advantages of this representation is that the results for different combinations of the parameters of the system (i.e. the extent of migration, the accretion and chemical scenarios) occupy distinct quadrants.
+The grey dashed lines, indicating stellar values, delimit four quadrants in which the ratios can assume sub- or superstellar values.
+One of the advantages of this representation is that the results for different combinations of the parameters of the system (i.e., the extent of migration, the accretion, and chemical scenarios) occupy distinct quadrants.
 One can then immediately identify the conditions that favour one scenario over the others.

-For instance, a point in the third quadrant (bottom-left) of the C/N* versus C/O* plot, i.e. sub-stellar values for both the C/N* and C/O* ratios, necessarily identifies a planet that started its migration far from the star (beyond the CO$_2$ snowline) and accreted only gas in a reset scenario.
-Conversely, a super-stellar C/O* ratio coupled with a C/N* ratio an order of magnitude lower than the stellar value indicates that the same formation process occurred in an inheritance scenario.
+For instance, a point in the third quadrant (bottom left) of the C/N* versus C/O* plot, i.e., substellar values for both the C/N* and C/O* ratios, identifies a planet that started its migration far from the star (beyond the CO$_2$ snowline) and accreted only gas in a reset scenario.
+Conversely, a superstellar C/O* ratio coupled with a C/N* ratio an order of magnitude lower than the stellar value indicates that the same formation process occurred in an inheritance scenario.